 Esteemed by a publishing career steeped in success, Julio Licinio has taken Springer Nature publications like Molecular Psychiatry, The Pharmacogenomics Journal, and Translational Psychiatry to new heights in the realm of psychiatry journals.

 Julio Licinio has contributed 30,094 citations in Google Scholar.
-His average citations/item is 60.2, with at least 64 individual papers maintaining over 100 citations each.
-Licinio’s Google Scholar h-index is 77 and his i10-index is 212.
+His average citations/item is 60.2, with at least 64 individual papers maintaining over 100 citations each with a Google Scholar h-index of 77 and a i10-index is 212.